 Racial Equity Statement

-At Esquina Tango, we believe that Tango, Salsa, Cumbia, Bachata, Samba and other Latin American dances are living cultural practices shaped by Black, Indigenous, and immigrant communities, and we honor their roots in the African diaspora, Indigenous traditions, and the histories of the Americas.
+At Esquina Tango, we recognize Tango, Salsa, Cumbia, Bachata, Samba, and other Latin American dances as living cultural traditions shaped by Black, Indigenous, and immigrant communities.
+We honor their roots in the African diaspora, Indigenous traditions, and the histories of the Americas.

-Esquina Tango strives to be a space where connection is built through mutual respect, curiosity, and care—on and off the dance floor.
-We believe racial equity strengthens our community and deepens our relationship to tango itself.
+We strive to create a space grounded in respect, curiosity, and care—on and off the dance floor.
+We believe racial equity strengthens our community and deepens our connection to tango.

-We are committed to building an environment where people of all races, ethnicities, nationalities, and identities feel welcomed, respected, and safe.
-Racial equity is not optional or symbolic for us; it is an ongoing practice that requires reflection, accountability, and action.
+We are committed to fostering an environment where people of all races, ethnicities, nationalities, and identities feel welcomed, respected, and safe.
+Racial equity is an ongoing practice that requires reflection, accountability, and action.

 2026 Esquina Staff